silverstripeltd/silverstripe-encrypt-at-rest/README.md

 - Clean up
 - EncryptedEnum needs validation
 - Extended testing
-- Test if the value is encrypted, before trying to decrypt
+- Test if the value is actually encrypted, before trying to decrypt
 -